 The plugin generates a dedicated collection: payload-mcp-api-keys.

-- User Impersonation: Every MCP key must be associated with a standard Payload User.
-Payload executes actions as that user, enforcing your existing
+User Impersonation: Every MCP key must be associated with a standard Payload User.
+Payload executes actions as that user, enforcing your existing access control functions.

 3. Tested Patterns & Evidence